 WingtraOne post processing kinematics (PPK) enables high-precision mapping without the need for ground control points (GCPs) to correct a map generated from its captured data.
 Geotags on the images are corrected to centimeter-level precision after the flight.
 This happens through relative comparison of WingtraOne PPK raw measurements of satellite locations to raw measurements obtained through a base station operating as a reference station.

-Together with your WingtraOne PPK unit, you will receive a brochure.
+To understand how to get started with your WingtraOne please read this article.
 It guides you on how to deploy the PPK module and our PPK processing software WingtraHub.
 It also provides a summary of the PPK workflow.

 If you bought a WingtraOne with the PPK option, the PPK module will already be installed when you receive your unit.
 If you ordered the WingtraOne PPK add-on, then you have to install the PPK module by following the instructions in the Wingtra Support Doc - Install PPK module.